visgl/deck.gl/examples/text-layer/README.md

-This is a standalone version of the [text layer](./text-layer/README.md) demo built upon [deck.gl](http://deck.gl).
+This is a standalone demo of the [text layer](./text-layer) built upon [deck.gl](http://deck.gl).
 This example illustrates the text layer features by animating the evolving Twitter hashtags posted in the U.S. during one day.
-You can modify `app.js` a bit to generate a static text layer.
+You can tweak `app.js` to generate a static text layer instead.

 ![text-layer](demo.png)